-GP Lives: Making the switch
+GP Lives: Outside the Establishment

 A focus on standards, a commitment to avoiding overdiagnosis and overtreatment, and ensuring an exceptional patient experience are the cornerstones of Dr Heather Ryan’s private GP practice.